isomerpages/moe-sengkangsec/_co-curriculum/CCA/Direct School Admission (DSA).md

 Part 2: Sports Trials (Online Video Submission / F2F) for shortlisted candidates&nbsp;

-Part 3: Interview for shortlisted candidates based on outcome of Sports Trials.&nbsp;
+Part 3: Interview for shortlisted candidates based on outcome of Sports Trials.

 Details of the Sports trials and interview will be released at a later date.
 All shortlisted students are required to attend an interview.
 Only shortlisted students who applied via the MOE DSA (Sec) Portal will .
 For more details, please go to www.moe.gov.sg/dsa-sec